Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 ## Moving Forward: Constructing a New Framework

 If the very framework on which our existence rests is in fact antithetical to our existence, then it should be no wonder that we feel insane.
-Hermeneutical injustice is so integral to our existence that it is literally our founding feeling.
-So how do we move forward?
+If the very hermeneutics that instruct our existence are the same that produce the hermeneutical injustice with which we struggle, how do we move forward?
 How can we reframe and re-envision our existence to justify itself?
 What can we turn to?

 At times, it feels impossible to keep going.
 Struggling against the words of our professors, the contradictions of the narratives we must tell, the violence of